"If

 challenging way to make a living.

-My familys self-employment through a discount chain meant
+My familys self-employment through a discount store chain meant

 survival.
 And, by letting us choose many of our stores, it gave us a high degree of

 independence.
-We made the most of that by careful, prayerful planning which considered
+We made the most of that by careful, prayerful planning, considering both

-both potential income and our childrens education.
-That let us show them much of the
+potential income and our childrens education.
+That let us show them much of the West

-West (including Crater Lake, the Golden Spike Historic Site, the Goldstone Deep Space
+(including Crater Lake, the Golden Spike Historic Site, the Goldstone Deep Space Tracking

-Tracking Network, the Grand Canyon, the Grand Tetons, Monument Valley, the Mount Palomar
+Network, the Grand Canyon, the Grand Tetons, Los Angeles, Monument Valley, the Mount

-telescope, Mount Rushmore, Mount Shasta, NASAs Ames Research Center, the Redwoods,
+Palomar telescope, Mount Rushmore, Mount Shasta, NASAs Ames Research Center, the

 What barriers to finding work exist today?